gleechi/gleechi.github.io/pages/unity/unity_component_vghintvisualizer.md

 The circle's size will increase as the finger tip is closer to the object, and decrease as it moves farther away.

-When the finger tip is too far from the object, or if the approach direction deviates too much from the <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.PushPivot}}">push pivot</a>, this circle will disappear indicating the object is no longer selected for pushing.
+When the finger tip is too far from the object, or if the approach direction deviates too much from the {% include tooltip.html tooltip="PushPivot" text="push pivot" %}, this circle will disappear indicating the object is no longer selected for pushing.

 See [push without physics](push_interaction.html#push-without-physics) to learn about the process of pushable object selection.